-Instead of publishing the list as a Top 5 list, I will be sharing my favorites by organizing them by alphabetical order.
+Instead of publishing the list as a Top 5 (or Top 6) list, I will be sharing my favorites by organizing them in alphabetical order.
 I will be using the song titles to alphabetize the list.

 For whatever reason, WordPress is not allowing me to embed YouTube videos into my post.
 Instead, I have made the title of each song a link to a YouTube video.